The school curriculum aims to provide opportunities for all pupils to learn and to achieve.

 Specific: Literacy, Mathematics, Understanding the World, Expressive Arts and Design

 Children who are ‘exceeding’ The Early Learning Goals are working at a level broadly equivalent to a Year 1 pupil following the National curriculum.
 Some children will still be progressing towards the Early Learning Goals at the end of the Foundation Stage and some will achieve and progress beyond them.
-The achievement of children beyond the Early Learning Goals can be assessed using the 'steps' descriptors on Target Tracker.
+The achievement of children beyond the Early Learning Goals can be assessed using the 'steps' descriptors on Scholarpack.

 For medium term planning we aim to adapt, as necessary, planning units to fit the needs of our school.
 We use the programmes of study to track the coverage of each subject throughout school.
 We use planning discs and computers to generate plans in an attempt to revise and improve in the future as well as reduce teacher workload.